 Research background

 DNA mutational analysis of pancreatic cystic fluid (CF) is a useful adjunct to the evaluation of pancreatic cysts.
 KRAS/GNAS or RAF/PTPRD/CTNNB1/RNF43 mutations are highly specific to precancerous or advanced neoplasia.
-Several studies recently demonstrated the ability of next-generation sequencing (NGS) analysis to detect DNA mutations in pancreatic CF, but few studies have yet performed a systematic comparative analysis between pancreatic CF and neoplastic surgical tissue (NT).
-The value of CF-NGS analysis indicators for determining surgical resection needs to be evaluated.
+Several studies recently demonstrated the ability of next-generation sequencing (NGS) analysis to detect DNA mutations in pancreatic CF, but few studies have yet to perform a systematic comparative analysis between pancreatic CF and neoplastic surgical tissue (NT).
+The value of CF-NGS analysis indicators for determining surgical resection requires evaluation.

 Research motivation

-The main topic of the study is to evaluate the diagnostic performance of some specific mutations in CF and to establish a concordance of the detected mutations in CF and NT.
-The key problem to be solved was to appropriately select patients for preventive pancreatic surgery and it is very important to solve this problem in the future to avoid unnecessary procedures.
-The future research will be targeted to assess and validate this new technique of non-cancerous cysts prognosis.
+The main subject of this study is to evaluate the diagnostic performance of some specific mutations in CF, and to establish a concordance of detected mutations in CF and NT.
+The key problem to be solved was to appropriately select patients for preventive pancreatic surgery.
+It is very important to solve this problem in the future to avoid unnecessary procedures.
+Future research will be targeted to assess and validate this new technique of non-cancerous cyst prognosis.

 Research objectives

 The primary objective of this pilot prospective study was to determine the mutational concordance in the molecular biology analysis of paired DNA samples from CF and pancreatic tumor NT.
-The secondary objective was to analyze specific (KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, POLD1, TP53) mutations to correlate their presence with a final cancer diagnosis.
-The sensitivity and specificity of the DNA mutational analysis in CF was also evaluated for pancreatic cysts needing surgery.
+The secondary objective was to analyze specific mutations (KRAS, GNAS, RAF, PTPRD, CTNNB1, RNF43, POLD1, and TP53) to correlate their presence with a final cancer diagnosis.
+The sensitivity and specificity of the DNA mutational analysis in CF was also evaluated for pancreatic cysts requiring surgery.

 Research methods

 Patients requiring surgery for high-risk pancreatic cysts were included in a multicenter prospective pilot study.
-DNA from CF [collected by Endoscopic Ultrasound-Guided Fine Needle Aspiration Biopsy (EUS-FNA)] and NT (collected by surgery) were analyzed by NGS.
+DNA from CF (collected by Endoscopic Ultrasound-Guided Fine Needle Aspiration Biopsy (EUS-FNA)) and NT (collected by surgery) were analyzed by NGS.
 The primary objective was to compare the mutation profiles of paired DNA samples.
 The secondary objective was to correlate the presence of specific mutations (KRAS/GNAS, RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53) with a final cancer diagnosis.
 Sensitivity and specificity were also evaluated.

 Research results

 Between December 2016 and October 2017, 20 patients were included in this pilot study.
-Surgery was delayed for 3 patients.
-Concordant CF-NT genotypes were found in 15/17 paired DNAs, with a higher proportion of mutated alleles in CF than in NT.
+Surgery was delayed for three patients.
+Concordant CF-NT genotypes were found in 15/17 paired DNA, with a higher proportion of mutated alleles in CF than in NT.
 NGS was possible for all pancreatic CF collected by EUS-FNA.
-In 2 cases, the presence of a KRAS/GNAS mutation was discordant between CF and NT.
-In 3 patients with NT or pancreatic cysts with high-grade dysplasia, no mutations were found.
+In two cases, the presence of a KRAS/GNAS mutation was discordant between CF and NT.
+In three patients with NT or pancreatic cysts with high-grade dysplasia, no mutations were found.
 The sensitivity and specificity of KRAS/GNAS mutations in CF to predict an appropriate indication for surgical resection were 0.78 and 0.62, respectively.
-The sensitivity and specificity of RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53 mutations in the CF were 0.55 and 1.0, respectively.
+The sensitivity and specificity of RAF/PTPRD/CTNNB1/RNF43/POLD1/TP53 mutations in CF were 0.55 and 1.0, respectively.

 Research conclusions